How BetterHelp Can Support You In Finding Better Health

-With online therapy, you can conveniently connect with licensed mental health professionals and experience the benefits of therapy.
-Therapy can help you strengthen your mental health—including your feelings, thoughts, and behaviors—making you feel stronger and healthier overall.
+With online therapy, you can conveniently connect with licensed mental health professionals and experience the many benefits of therapy.
+Therapy can help you strengthen your mental health—including your emotions, thoughts, and behaviors—making you feel stronger and healthier overall.
 Mental health and physical health are both crucial parts of your well-being.
 Strengthening one can help improve the other.

 Physical Health And Mental Health: The Connection

 Healthy Thoughts, Feelings, And Behaviors Can Better Support Physical Health:

 1. Healthy coping strategies can help with the management of stress.

 Stress can contribute to numerous health concerns, including high blood pressure, heart disease, obesity, and diabetes.
 It can also lead to headaches, upset stomach, drug or alcohol misuse, overeating or undereating, muscle tension or pain, chest pain, and sleep problems.
 Learning to manage stress can help you control these physical symptoms and the negative feelings that stress can cause.